 Political campaign ads come in many forms, from television commercials to social media posts.

-TV commercials are still one of the most popular campaign methods as they allow politicians to reach a wide range of viewers simultaneously.
+TV commercials are still one of the most popular campaign methods as they allow politicians to simultaneously reach a wide range of viewers.

 However, digital and social media platforms such as YouTube, Twitter, Facebook, Instagram, and others are also increasingly being utilized due to their more targeted approach and ability to reach niche audiences quickly and easily.